 Most study participants insisted on using differentiated assessment to adequately meet student needs.
 Participants used differentiated assessments to satisfy these students with special educational needs that can not cope with normal class change.
 The use of differentiated assessment activities was supported by Stears & Gopal (2010) who stated there will be a stimulating learning environment with differentiated assessment in use.
 Numerous studies show that the use of such alternative activities is not the only one for measurement purposes, but also make a great contribution to student learning and concepts in a permanent and conceptually meaningful way.
-Use of differentiated and alternative activities that take Ansona C. Arboiz, et. al. 3530 into account the individual differences of children (Cepni & Coruhlu, 2010).
+Use of differentiated and alternative activities that take into account the individual differences of Another major theme found in this study is the sense of fulfillment and satisfaction.
+Teachers who have successfully worked with learners with special educational needs often describe the satisfaction they feel when the lessons are finally understood.
+Successes in assessing with these children are measured in inches not feet.
+Even the smallest achievement has likely been longer and rougher than for those learners without disabilities (Boll, 2014).
+In addition, the study of Sergiovanni (1967) revealed that achievement, recognition and responsibility were factors contributed predominantly to teacher job satisfaction.
+This was also in support with the results of the study.